maxzintel/dev.to/finding-depth.md

       * Communicate to coworkers that you will be unavailable during your Laser Mode time.
   * Keep ample water/coffee/tea within reach.
   * Practice the art of ['Batching'](https://youtu.be/ghVdzAeX0bg).
-    * Basically, schedule time where you will complete all of your 'busy' work/tasks that do not require deep focus such that you may focus on mentally/physically intense work without interruption.
+    * Schedule time where you will complete all of your 'busy' work/tasks that do not require deep focus such that you may focus on mentally/physically intense work without interruption.
-    * Ex: 9-11am Laser Mode, 11am-12pm answer Slack messages and eat lunch, 12-12:30pm go for a walk outdoors, 12:30-3pm, Laser Mode.
+    * Ex: 9-11 am Laser Mode, 11 am-12 pm answer Slack messages and eat lunch, 12-12:30 pm go for a walk outdoors, 12:30-3 pm, Laser Mode.
   * This may have been implied from other bullet points, but **no multi-tasking**.
     * Multi-tasking may make us feel more busy and productive, but studies show it does more harm than good.